jserv/private-iota-testnet/README.md

 In most cases, however, it is enough to make sure you use minWeightMagnitude=13 instead of 14 and it will be "fast enough".

-## Signing snapshots and milestones
+## Optional: Signing snapshots and milestones

-iri uses Merkle-Winternitz signatures to sign snapshots and milestones, using CurlP27 and CurlP81 hash function, respectively.
+IRI uses Merkle-Winternitz signatures to sign snapshots and milestones, using CurlP27 and CurlP81 hash function, respectively.
 As the Merkle hash tree for the milestons is rather large (1048576 subkeys) and generation can take a while, this project provides a way to compute partial Merkle hash trees where only some indices (e. g.
 243000 to 243100) are filled.
 This makes generation much faster, while still allowing to test signature verification in real-life conditions.